timklapdor/csulx/_strategies/Asynchronous-Discussions.md

 ### Overview

 Asynchronous discussions are tasks that students can access and engage with at anytime; they do not have to be on their computer at a set time or in a set place.
 Asynchronous discussions are specifically designed to be flexible and fit into the student’s study schedule, be it midday or midnight.
-These discussion can be made compulsory and tied to assessment tasks or optional and act as a support tool for students.
+These discussions can be made compulsory and tied to assessment tasks or optional and act as a support tool for students.
 Like all discussion tasks they need to have a specific purpose or discussion point in order to motivate students.
 While traditionally text-based discussion forums have been the tool of choice, there are a range of new tools that utilise rich media such as video and audio to facilitate these discussions.

 ### Engagement